 Cannabidiol, abbreviated as CBD, is the second most abundant Cannabinoid in Cannabis, accounting for about 40% of the plant extract.
 The compound has recently gained fame for its medicinal properties and is used extensively to treat various health issues including insomnia and other sleep disorders.
-This article will explain how CBD is used to improve sleep and the accurate CBD dosage for sleep required to deliver optimum results.
+This article will explain how CBD is used to improve sleep and the accurate CBD dosage for the sleep required to deliver optimum results.

 What is CBD and what health benefits does it provide?

-CBD is a non-psychoactive Cannabinoid that doesn’t cause any feelings of high or euphoria.
+CBD is a non-psychoactive cannabinoid that doesn’t cause any feelings of high or euphoria.
 It is derived from the Cannabis plant through either ethanol or Carbon dioxide extraction.

 The extract is available in different forms and dosages and is used accordingly as per the requirement of the individual.
 The substance is believed to relieve pain, inflammation, anxiety, stress, depression, psychosis, seizures, insomnia, and a wide range of other medical conditions.

 How does CBD help with sleep?

 It is estimated that approximately 70 million people in the U.S have insomnia or some other sleep disorder.
 These sleeping problems are often related to stress or anxiety since anxious thoughts render a person incapable of sleeping peacefully.

 Studies have shown that CBD can help alleviate the symptoms of anxiety thus proving to be a particularly promising sleep aid for people.
 CBD interacts with the serotonin 5-HT1A receptor, which is known to regulate mood, stress, and emotions.